Dyalog/link/docs/API/Link.Break.md

     message ← {options} ⎕SE.Link.Break namespace

+!!! ucmdhelp "Show User Command information in the session with `]LINK.Break -?`"

 Breaks an existing link: Does not affect the contents of the active workspace except to remove all traces of the link, preventing any further synchronisation from taking place.

 !!!
 Note